unionco/craft-plugin-docs/docs/craft-sync-db/README.md

 To use `craft-sync-db` on the command line:
 `php craft sync-db/sync <remote_key> [log_level]`, where `<remote_key>` is an array key in your configuration file and `[log_level]` (optional) is one of: `verbose`, `normal`, or `quiet` .

-## Roadmap

-Some things to do, and ideas for potential features:

-* YAML Configuration

 Brought to you by [UNION](github.com/unionco)